Principal elliptic bundles and compact homogeneous l.c.K. manifolds: Proof of main results and examples

-\begin{definition} A compact Hermitian-Weyl manifold $(M,[g],D,J)$ is said to be homogeneous if it admits an effective and transitive smooth (left) action of a compact connected Lie group $K$, which preserves the metric $g$ and the complex structure $J$. \end{definition}

-Now, we are able to prove the following result.
+Now we are able to prove the following result.

-\begin{theorem} Let $(M,[g],D,J)$ be a compact homogeneous Hermitian-Einstein-Weyl manifold, such that $\dim_{\mathbb{R}}(M) \geq 6$, and let $K$ be the compact connected Lie group which acts on $M$ by preserving the Hermitian-Einstein-Weyl structure.
+\begin{theorem} Let $(M,[g],D,J)$ be a compact homogeneous Hermitian-Einstein-Weyl manifold, such that $\dim_{\mathbbm{R}}(M) \geq 6$, and let $K$ be the compact connected Lie group which acts on $M$ by preserving the Hermitian-Einstein-Weyl structure.
 Suppose also that $K_{{\text{ss}}}$ is simply connected and has a unique simple component.
-Then, we have that
+Then, the Hermitian-Einstein-Weyl metric $g$ is completely determined by the Lee form $\theta_{g} \in \Omega^{1}(M)$, locally described by